danilo-favoratti/aurora/README.md

-# 🎮 Pixel RPG Storyteller
+# 🎮 Aurora's Pixel RPG Storyteller

 A real-time RPG storytelling application using AI to generate narratives and pixel-art scenes.